 Rectal prolapse is the protrusion of either the rectal mucosa or the entire wall of the rectum.
 Partial prolapse involves only the mucosa and usually only protrudes by a few centimetres.
 Complete prolapse involves all layers of the rectal wall.

 - Prolapses of the rectum occur either with bowel movements or independently.
 In the elderly, rectal prolapse initially only occurs with defecation and then retracts spontaneously.

 - More advanced rectal prolapses may occur when standing and so greatly interfere with the patient's quality of life.

 - Uncommon but the true incidence is unknown because of under-reporting, especially in the elderly population.

 - It is most common in the elderly but can occur in all ages, including children.

 - Complete prolapse in adults is most common in elderly females.

-- In children, rectal prolapse occurs most often in patients younger than 3 years, and especially in the first year of life.
+- In children, rectal prolapse occurs most often in patients between 1 and 3 years of age.

 - Previous surgery.